Nonprofits Rely on Community: How to Prepare for a Recession in 2025

 How to retain your volunteers

 Volunteers are pretty dang amazing, offering up their time and talents to make the world a better place without charging a cent.
 When the going gets tough, it can be hard to attract and retain volunteers, who may find themselves short on time and drawn in a hundred different directions.
-But you can help them stick around through the ups and downs of life.
+But with a great partnership like Funraise and POINT, you can help them stick around through the ups and downs of life.

 Offer online opportunities